soeirosantos/vault-gcp-backend-terraform/README.md

 ```

-Run the Terraform plan again and check how things look like
+Run the Terraform plan again and check how things look like.

 ```bash
 $ terraform plan
 ```

-We don't need necessarily to do it now but lets apply the GCP changes before moving
+We don't necessarily need to do it now but lets apply the GCP changes before moving
 to the Vault configuration.

 ```bash